micans/bash-utils/README.md

    # , signifies an operator
    # ^ signifies a constant value

-   # pick columns foo bar with rows where tim fields are larger than zero.
-   #
-pick foo bar @tim/gt/0 < data.txt

-   # pick the length of column foo items without printing a header, pipe it to
+   # pick the length of items in column foo without printing a header, pipe it to
    # hissyfit.
 Each compute needs an associated name that is unique (the part
    # before ::).
 In this example the unique name is the empty string.
    #